-American Family Insurance is a private mutual company that focuses on property, casualty and auto insurance, but also offers commercial insurance, life, health and homeowners coverage as well as investment and retirement planning products.
+American Family Insurance is a private mutual company that focuses on property, casualty and the best cheap car insurance they can get their customers, but also offers commercial insurance, life, health and homeowners coverage as well as investment and retirement planning products.
 A Fortune 5000 company, its revenues for 2008 were over $6.7 billion.

 American Family Insurance and its network of approximately 3,500 agents serve 19 States, including: Arizona, Colorado, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Nebraska, Nevada, North Dakota, Ohio, Oregon, South Dakota, Utah, Washington and Wisconsin.The markets which are heavily Hispanic are Phoenix, Denver, Tucson, Chicago and Atlanta.